List of iCarly characters: Faculty

 Principal Ted Franklin (Tim Russ) is the school principal, who is fond of Carly, Freddie and occasionally Sam.
 He is a nice principal that is generally well liked by the students.

 Miss Francine Briggs (Mindy Sterling) is a mean English teacher that Carly and her friends like to tease.
 She is also one of Spencer's former teachers.
+Ironically, she became the reason why iCarly came to be.

 Mr. Howard (David St. James) is a math teacher and detention moderator with an extremely unpleasant personality.
 He is a vindictive, hateful, perpetually angry person.
 Everyone at Ridgeway, including Carly and her friends as well as Principal Franklin, are shown to dislike him.
+He was shown teaching history in “iParty with Victorious”.

-Mr. Devlin (Adrian Neil) is a British history teacher at Ridgeway Middle School.
-According to Freddie, he is snotty and very strict to his students.
+Mr. Devlin (Adrian Neil) is a honors history teacher of British descent at Ridgeway Middle School.
+He gave Carly’s “perfect” history report a B simply because it was printed on three-hole paper and once gave Spencer detention for playing with his fruit at lunch.

 Miss Lauren Ackerman (Jessica Makinson) is an emotionally unstable, verbally abusive history teacher at Ridgeway.
+Carly was moved to her regular history class after the events of “iPromise Not to Tell”.
 She appears in the episode "iHave A Lovesick Teacher," where she dates Spencer.
 While dating Spencer, she is kind and giddy.
-When she and Spencer have relationship issues, she unfairly punishes her class.
+When she has relationship issues, she unfairly punishes her class.

 Mr. Stern (Joseph Buttler) is a teacher at Ridgeway Middle School.
 He is very strict and usually seen coming out of the teacher's lounge when there is an emergency.

 Mr. Henning (Andrew Hill Newman) is a hippie science teacher at Ridgeway Middle School.
-Spencer once had him as a science teacher but complained that Henning was like a freaky weirdo and smelled like rotting wood.
+Spencer inadvertently talked about him while talking about a science teacher he had that was supposedly “a freaky weirdo and smelled like rotting wood.”

 Superintendent Harold Gorman (Weston Blakesley) is the Superintendent of Ridgeway Middle School and Principal Franklin's boss.
 He appeared in "iHave My Principals".